bertrandvidal/parse_this/README.rst

 .. code:: bash

-    python script.py yes --two 2
+    python script.py yes --two 3

-will return ``'yesyes'`` as expected and all the parsing have been done for you.
+will return ``'yesyesyes'`` as expected and all the parsing have been done for you.

 Note that the function can still be called as any other function from any python file.
-Also it is not possible to stack ``create_parser`` with any decorator that would modify the signature of the decorated function e.g. using ``functools.wraps``.
+Also it is **not** possible to stack ``create_parser`` with any decorator that would modify the signature of the decorated function e.g. using ``functools.wraps``.

 Function
 --------